haydenstark/Python_LP/README.md

        {% endif %}

 ## Front End
 For this project, I utilized Bootstrap for my front-end.
 I've used bootstrap before, but this project gave me a lot more insight and a better understanding of how their layout system works and how to better customize their classes to fit my ideas for the presentation of the site.
 I strongly encourage to check out the demo video - seeing presentation is better than trying to read presentation!
+[Link to demo](https://youtu.be/mXxXeUksQck)

 ## Skills Learned
 * Better understanding of Django